 - Cartridge – valve that controls water flow and allows for simple repair

-Supplies You’ll Need For Removing A Faucet Handle Without Screws
+Supplies You’ll Need For Removing A Bathroom Faucet Handle Without Screws

 Just because there are no screws, that doesn’t mean you won’t need a screwdriver.
 You will need a medium-sized flat head screwdriver (not a Phillips screwdriver).

 You will need pliers to handle small screws and components inside your faucet.
 While the handle may not have screws in the outside construction, it may have screws inside.